nuchana/A-Timed-quiz/README.md

     - when submitBtn is clicked, we move to saveHighscore function
     - get value of input box
     - save score and initial in local storage (JSON parse to change string to object here)
-    - redirect to next page of printHighscore
+    - redirect to next page of printHighscore (window.location.xxx)

 7. function printHighscore
     - get store from local storage